ContinualAI/avalanche/README.md

 way without effort.
 This can also help standardize training and evaluation protocols in continual learning.

-In order to achieve this goal the \textit{avalanche} framework should be general enough to quickly incorporate new CL strategies as well as new benchmarks and metrics.
+In order to achieve this goal the *avalanche* framework should be general enough to quickly incorporate new CL strategies as well as new benchmarks and metrics.
 While it would be great to be DL framework independent, for semplicity I believe we should stick to Pytorch which today is becoming